hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 > PATH=${PATH}:/n/cluster/bin/
 > export PATH
 > ```
 > However, you will need to do this each time you log onto the cluster.
-The easier way will be to put the above commands into your `.bashrc` profile, which we will be talking about later.
+The easier way will be to put the above commands into your `.bashrc` profile.

 ## du